Go back

 The table above covers model weights only.
 During inference, the model stores a KV cache that grows with context length: roughly 0.5-1GB per 1K tokens for a 7B model.

 A 70B model with a 128K context window can consume 30-60GB of additional VRAM at higher batch sizes.
-Estimate an extra 10-20% on top of weight for typical context lengths, more for long prompts or concurrent users.
+Estimate an extra 10-20% on top of weight VRAM for typical context lengths, more for long prompts or concurrent users.

 Inference vs. Fine-Tuning vs. Training: Different Jobs, Different GPUs